-Once each token is marked off by the delimiter, you can use the function GETTOK to place the tokens into different fields (see GETTOK: Extracting a Substring (Token) on page 167).
+Once each token is marked off by the delimiter, you can use the function GETTOK to place the tokens into different fields.
 If PARAG does not find any spaces in the group it scans, it replaces the first character after the group with the delimiter.
 Therefore, make sure that any group of characters has at least one space.
 The number of characters scanned is provided as the maximum token size.